devopserio/bedrock-flask-quickstart/README.md

 3. In Terraform Cloud, create a new workspace and choose "Version control workflow" to connect it to your forked GitHub repository.

 4. In your workspace settings, navigate to the "Variables" section.
 Here, you can add all the variables from the `terraform.tfvars` file as Terraform variables.
-For sensitive variables like `openai_api_key` and `flask_secret_key`, make sure to mark them as sensitive.
+For sensitive variables like `POSTGRES_PASSWORD` and `flask_secret_key`, make sure to mark them as sensitive.

 5. To authenticate with AWS, you can use [dynamic provider credentials](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration).